OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/plan-terraform/index.md

 The Terraform `plan` command is used to identify changes that would be executed if a template was applied or destroyed.
 This information is useful to confirm the intended changes before they are executed.

-Octopus has two steps that generate plan information: a and b.
+Octopus has two steps that generate plan information: Plan to apply a Terraform template and Plan a Terraform destroy.
 As their names suggest, a will generate a plan for the result of running `apply` on the template, while b will generate a plan for the result of running `destroy` on the template.

 ![Octopus Steps](octopus-terraform-plan-step.png "width=500")

 ## Step options

-The options for the planning steps are the same as those that are specified for the [a](../apply-template/index.md) and [a](../destroy-template/index.md) steps.
+The options for the planning steps are the same as those that are specified for the [Apply a Terraform template](../apply-terraform/index.md) and [Destroy Terraform resources](../destroy-terraform/index.md) steps.
 You can refer to the documentation for those steps for more details on the options for the plan steps.

 :::warning
 The plan steps do not support saving the plan to a file and applying that file at a later date.
 This means the plan information only makes sense when the same values are used in the plan and apply/destroy steps.
 Configuring shared variables for the step fields ensures that the same values will be used.